Chinese Medical Patterns of Type 2 Diabetes

 Diet and Diabetes

-Chinese food therapy.
-The fact that increased rates of diabetes in the U.S. and other countries mirror the increased rates of obesity is certainly not a mere coincidence.
+The fact that increased rates of diabetes in the U.S. and other countries mirror the increased rates of obesity is certainly not a mere coincidence, but there certainly has been an overemphasis on weight rather than wellness in relations to diabetes prevention.
 Foods that are fatty or fried, sugars, and refined foods damage the Spleen according to TCM.
 With the Spleen system impaired, foods are not utilized properly and weight gain persists regardless of dieting efforts, or weight loss can occur as the body does not take nourishment in correctly.

 Consuming whole foods is vital in the prevention and successful reversal of this condition.
 Sugars and white flour, rice, or potatoes should be replaced with whole grains; fruit juices should be replaced with whole fruit sparingly; and vegetables should consumed with wild abandon.
 Protein consumption is vital in maintaining level blood sugar levels and is best obtained through nuts, eggs, beans or legumes, and fish; keep meat and cheese, and greasy food consumption to a minimum.
 Most importantly, avoid iced drinks, raw foods, and frozen foods that can damage the Spleen according to Chinese medicine.